Turning left for less Turning left for less

 Airport lounges are one of the best parts of the pre-flight experience.
 If your flight ticket doesn’t include airport lounge access and you don’t have elite airline status, you don’t have to settle for an uncomfortable seat with an overpriced coffee.
 That’s where lounge passes come in!

 The main lounge pass options are Priority Pass and DragonPass, as detailed in our article about lounge access with lounge passes.
 Priority Pass is one of the most popular lounge pass providers in the UK.
-You can access more than 1,700 lounges in more than 600 cities across 45 countries!
+You can access 1,700 airport lounges and experiences worldwide!

 It doesn’t matter which airline you’re flying or which class of ticket you hold.
 If you’ve got a Priority Pass membership, you can access participating lounges across the globe.